You should choose for your answer a strength that matters in teaching, and a weakness that is not essential for this profession.

 Strengths to choose from:

-- good communication and social skills
+- communication and social skills

 - patience, responsibility, tolerance

-- ability to solve conflicts, high level of emotional intelligence
+- ability to solve conflicts, emotional intelligence

-- creativity and enthusiasm for the work and the students
+- creativity and enthusiasm for teaching

-Weaknesses to choose from
+Weaknesses to choose from: